 Do I need an LMS?

-You will need an LMS if you provide some form of ondemand e-learning.
-It will help your business create personalised learning experiences that can be completed anytime, anywhere.
+You will need an LMS if you provide some form of on-demand e-learning.
+It will help your business create personalized learning experiences that can be completed anytime, anywhere.

 The short answer — no.